 - Preheat oven to 350°

-- Add your rock ground turkey and some time, about 1/2 Teaspoon and salt.
+- Add your ground turkey and some thyme, about 1/2 Teaspoon and salt.
 Cook through

-- Well the turkey is cooking, toast the bread
+- While the turkey is cooking, toast the bread

 - Add the French onion soup to the pan and mix together